DonatiLeo/DonatiLeo/README.md

  - Intermediate Java Programming
  - Modern Android Development with Kotlin and Jetpack Compose
  - Swift and iOS Programming
- - Advanced Web Programming with MEAN
+ - Advanced Web Programming with the MEAN stack
+ - Adding AI in kotlin apps with Koog
  - Microservices and CI with Spring

 <!--